 An aneurysm can often be repaired before it bursts.
 Surgery involves replacing the weakened section of blood vessel an artificial tube (called a graft).
 Surgery to repair an aortic aneurysm depends on the size and location of the aneurysm and your overall health.
 Aortic aneurysms in the upper chest (the ascending aorta) are usually operated on straight away as they can become critical.
 Aneurysms in the lower chest and the area below your stomach (the descending thoracic and abdominal parts of the aorta) may not be as life threatening.
 Aneurysms in these locations are monitored for varying periods, depending on their size.
 If they grow over 4-5 centimetres (almost 2 inches) in diameter (depending on your height and health) or continue to grow fast and/or begin to cause you symptoms, you will be advised to proceed with surgery to stop the aneurysm from bursting.

 The simple ascending aorta aneurysm repair requires for your to stay at the hospital for 5-7 seven days and is done under general anaesthesia; this means you will be asleep during the procedure.
-Your hospital stay and the time spent in the intensive care however, may be prolonged depending on the extend and complexity of the surgery required.
+Your hospital stay and the time spent in the intensive care however, may be prolonged depending on the extend and complexity of the surgery required, especially if extended operation tothe aortic arch is also required.

 Once the anaesthetic has taken effect, your surgeon will make an incision (traditionally about 25cm long, a mini sternotomy access is not appropriate here) down the middle of your breastbone and open the ribcage to reach the heart.
 The heart is stopped (using medication) and blood is re-routed to a heart-lung machine.
 This takes over the pumping action of the heart and lungs, adding oxygen to the blood and maintaining the circulation.